This article looks at Cloud Server adoption in the healthcare industry via the following topics:

 Centegra Health System was one organization that took part in the Dell study.
-Centegra CIO David Tomlinson, interviewed by Pennic, said that the basic reason his company was adopting the cloud was for storage and sharing of patient imaging files at a reduced rate, with better performance and better (gasp) security.
+Centegra CIO David Tomlinson, interviewed by Pennic, said that the primary reason his company was adopting the cloud was to store and share patient imaging files at a reduced rate, with better performance and better (gasp) security.

-The Illinois-based healthcare provider did not jump from an on-premise image storage infrastructure to a cloud server overnight, but Tomlinson became convinced that it synergistically optimized efficiency and security, the two general top priorities of any technological solution.
-Tomlinson said that the provider was initially concerned about security and backups, but was able to adapt cloud archiving “once we worked through the security component and established redundancy to ensure high availability.”
+The Illinois-based healthcare provider did not jump from an on-premise image storage infrastructure to a cloud server overnight.
+Still, Tomlinson became convinced that it synergistically optimized efficiency and security, the two general top priorities of any technological solution.
+Tomlinson said that the provider was initially concerned about security and backups but was able to adapt cloud archiving “once we worked through the security component and established redundancy to ensure high availability.”

 Dr. Bleustein noted that archiving within the cloud allows image data to be “actionable,” as can be understood by processing workflow functions through analytic tools.